-Taking direct inspiration from the 17th-century classic novel about a delusional Spanish noble who fancies himself a knight and wishes to live a life bound by an honorable code, the main character is an anthropomorphic coyote who drags his dear panda friend Sancho throughout the countryside, seeking to gain fame as a valiant knight who can best any monster and save beautiful princesses.
+Taking direct inspiration from the 17th-century classic novel about a delusional Spanish nobleman who fancies himself a medieval knight and wishes to live a life bound by an honorable code, the main character is an anthropomorphic coyote who drags his dear panda friend Sancho throughout the countryside, seeking to gain fame as a valiant knight who can best any monster and save beautiful princesses.

 The show ran from 1990 (1989 in Italy) and lasted until 1991, with 26 episodes.

 Tropes in this work include:

 - Anthropomorphic Animal Adaptation: The series took the two leads and turned them into the pun-based animals.

 - Belly Dancer: Featured in "Who’s Got the Genie" and "A Knight in Arabia"